defenseunicorns/uds-capability-nexus/README.md

 - This database instance has a psql database created matching the configuration of `ZARF_VAR_NEXUS_DB_NAME`.
 The default is `nexusdb`.
 - The database user has read/write access to the above mentioned database
 - Create `nexus-postgres` service in `nexus` namespace that points to the psql database
-- Create `nexus-postgres` secret in `nexus` namespace with the key `password` that contains the password to for the configured user of the psql database
+- Create `nexus-postgres` secret in `nexus` namespace with the key `password` that contains the password to the user of the psql database

 #### Pro License
 - You must provide a valid Nexus license to use the external DB configuration.
 If a license is not provided Nexus will default to the OSS version and will use an internal H2 DB.